-The term “freegans” describes anti-consumerists who engage in lateral cycling; they behave more like modern day scavengers who live off discards as a political state- ment against corporations and consumerism.
+The term “freegans” describes anti-consumerists who engage in lateral cycling; they behave more like modern-day scavengers who live off discards as a political statement against corporations and consumerism.
 “Dumpster diving” is a colloquial term for the practice of salvaging waste from large commercial, residential, industrial, and commercial containers.

-Upcycling is the idea of taking an existing product that one owns and creating a new product that has greater value that the original, e.g., sewing together a shirt and skirt to create a dress or repurposing older furniture to create a new table.
+Upcycling is the idea of taking an existing product that one owns and creating a new product that has a greater value than the original, e.g., sewing together a shirt and skirt to create a dress or repurposing older furniture to create a new table.